How does the filter press process work?

 Filter press are widely used in the treatment of industrial and municipal wastewater, particularly in applications where large volumes of sludge are produced.
 They are also used in other industries such as food and beverage, mining, and chemical processing.
 With their high efficiency and cost-effectiveness, filter presses have become a popular choice for wastewater treatment in a variety of applications.

-ARO for filter press applications
+Sandpiper for filter press applications

 Our full range of mobile pump solutions for water and wastewater applications are built for tough jobs.
-When you need a reliable, cost effective pump for handling and transferring fluids with high solids content, you can count on ARO.
+When you need a reliable, cost effective pump for handling and transferring fluids with high solids content, you can count on Sandpiper.

-Because waste water can be highly abrasive and chemically aggressive, ARO diaphragm water pumps are designed to outperform the competition.
+Because waste water can be highly abrasive and chemically aggressive, Sandpiper diaphragm water pumps are designed to outperform the competition.
 They provide a more robust seal than electric pumps, which rely on mechanical seals that can leak and cause hazards.